Microsoft Cloud for Sustainability API calculation methodology

 For Azure customers, emissions are allocated based on their relative Azure usage in a given datacenter region.
 An algorithm calculates a usage factor that provides emissions per unit of customer usage in a specific Azure data center region, then emissions are directly calculated based on this factor.
 This process of attribution is shown graphically in the scope 3 emissions allocation methodology image earlier in this article.

-For Microsoft 365, the step above is used to compute emissions for Microsoft 365 commercial applications in each data center region, then these emissions values are aportioned across customers based on proxies for server-side resource consumption (including active usage and/or data storage in the included Microsoft 365 applications).
-A 'regional usage factor' is computed for each customer in each data center region that represents their usage relative to other customers, then emissions are directly calculated based on this factor.
-Proxy usage measures are used in the place of true server-side compute and storage, and may be replaced as data becomes available.
+This step computes emissions for Microsoft 365 commercial applications in each data center region.
+These emissions values are apportioned across customers based on proxies for server-side resource consumption (including active usage and/or data storage in the included Microsoft 365 applications).
+A regional usage factor is computed for each customer in each data center region that represents their usage relative to other customers.
+Then emissions are directly calculated based on this factor.
+Proxy usage measures are used in the place of true server-side compute and storage, and might be replaced as data becomes available.

 This methodology of segmentation by customer usage is consistent across scope 1, 2, and 3 carbon calculation.